KJC-DNN/Album68_Scepter_of_Truth/README.md

 # Album 68 - Scepter of Truth

 A high-energy, cinematic worship record that fuses orchestral choir, stadium rock, and prophetic anthemry to proclaim Christ’s reign over deception, greed, and hidden powers.
-Strong prophetic and combative imagery is used metaphorically to call for truth, healing, and justice; pastoral framing and congregation-friendly edits are provided.
+Strong prophetic and combative imagery is used metaphorically to call for truth, healing, and justice.

 ## Tracks